ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

 repeat
 until (somevar == 3)

-for i=1,5 do
-    print("hi")
+-- regular for loop will print nil if integer index doesnt exist a = { 1,2 }  -- traditional looking array for i=1,4 do
+    print(a[i])   -- prints  1,2,nil,nil
 end

+-- ipairs is builtin function, first arg i is index
+-- iterate through array-like tables, will treat first index with nil as a terminaion a = { 10,20 }; a[4] = 30   -- a has a gap, 3rd index is nil
+-- below will print  1,10,2,20
--- iterate through array-like tables, use `ipairs`, i is index for i,v in ipairs(t) do
+for i,v in ipairs(a) do
-    -- body
+    print(i)
+    print(v)
 end

+-- `pairs` iterates through record-like tables
--- iterate through record-like tables, use `pairs` for k,v in pairs(t) do
+-- this will iterate through every item, not just integer keys, and doesnt stop when it sees a nil for k,v in pairs(t) do
     -- body
 end